-- 2.5.1 To undertake this assessment all watercourses, waterbodies and springs that could potentially be impacted by the A9 dualling programme (including the main carriageway and associated ancillary roads) were identified and a list of these features compiled.
+- 2.1.14 To undertake this assessment all watercourses, waterbodies and springs that could potentially be impacted by the A9 dualling scheme (including the main carriageway and associated ancillary roads) were identified and a list of these features compiled.
 This was undertaken using a GIS base map and layers showing the current and proposed A9 development footprint.
 The list of watercourses, waterbodies and springs was then verified on site.
-This list of potentially impacted watercourses, waterbodies and springs formed the basis of the hydrological assessment. - The FEH CD-ROM v3 was used to derive catchment descriptors for all identified watercourses and 2.5.2 waterbodies potentially impacted by the scheme.
+This list of potentially impacted watercourses, waterbodies and springs formed the basis of the hydrological assessment. - 2.1.15 The FEH CD-ROM v3 was used to derive catchment descriptors for all identified watercourses and waterbodies potentially impacted by the scheme.
 It should be noted that FEH CD-ROM is not ideal at picking up small catchments and that a review of the derived catchment parameters was required.
 Catchment boundaries have been checked on Ordnance Survey maps and where required via site investigation.
 For a small number of catchments alterations to the FEH catchment were required and the catchment parameters have been adjusted using FEH methodologies (See Annex B).
-(All catchments <1km had their catchment boundaries reviewed; catchments with areas between 1km and 5km had their areas reviewed when considered necessary (such as when the catchments contained ambiguous flat areas); and generally catchments >5km were only reviewed when a known artificial influence such as hydro-power was present in the catchment).
+(All catchments $< 1 \text{km}^2$ had their catchment boundaries reviewed; catchments with areas between 1km^2 and 5km2 had their areas reviewed when considered necessary (such as when the catchments contained ambiguous flat areas); and generally catchments > 5km2 were only reviewed when a known artificial influence such as hydro-power was present in the catchment).
 Some catchments within the route corridor were not picked up by the FEH CD-ROM due to having very small catchment areas.
-Where this was the case catchment descriptors have been borrowed (and are adjusted) from either an adjacent catchment considered to share similar features or by extending the selection point further downstream to pick up the nearest catchment from within the FEH dataset catchment (if judged suitable).
-Standard FEH methodologies were used for specific parameters that can't be scaled based upon areal adjustment alone (e.g. DPLBAR, URBEXT and FARL). - 2.5.3 A review of local data within the identified catchments and within the vicinity of the scheme was undertaken.
-Flow gauges present were assessed for suitability for providing relevant high quality data to the study area.
+Where this was the case catchment descriptors have been borrowed (and areally adjusted) from either an adjacent catchment considered to share similar features or by extending the selection point further downstream to pick up the nearest catchment from within the FEH dataset catchment (if judged suitable).
+Standard FEH methodologies were used for specific parameters that can't be scaled based upon areal adjustment alone (e.g. DPLBAR, URBEXT and FARL). - 2.1.16 A review of local data within the identified catchments and within the vicinity of the scheme was undertaken.
+Flow gauges present were assessed, as outlined in Annex E, for suitability for providing relevant high quality data to the study area.
 This included assessment of gauge performance in terms of both high and low flows.
 Since the earlier production of the Stage 2 hydrology report extreme flooding has occurred within Scotland during the 2015\16 winter.
-This report incorporates this recent data.
+This report incorporates that recent data.
 A desk based assessment of local flood histories was also undertaken using a combination of previous third party reports and local knowledge if readily available.
-A review of anthropogenic activity within the catchments was also undertaken and any notable impacts or activities highlighted. - 2.5.4 Details on the location of the proposed watercourse crossings by a culvert or by a bridge crossing were also noted, as design inflows are required at these locations for the hydraulic analyses of these culverts/bridges.
+A review of anthropogenic activity within the catchments was also undertaken and any notable impacts or activities highlighted. - 2.1.17 Details on whether the proposed watercourse crossings were going to be a culvert or a bridge crossing were also noted.
+Culvert crossings generally tend to be more appropriate for small natural watercourses and drainage ditches, whilst bridges tend to be more appropriate for larger watercourses and water features.
 All road drainage outfall locations were also identified as low flow estimates are required at these locations for dilution calculations.
 Additionally, those watercourses requiring hydrological simulation within the detailed hydraulic (numerical) modelling were identified.
 Hydraulic modelling has been assessed as more appropriate for larger watercourses within the study area particularly where there is a known flood history or identified flood risk.